deankemball/jswrapplets/instructions.md

 ## 1 create a navigation bar

-target the unordered list element of the document and replace the placeholder text with list elements corresponding to the provided array `navLinks`
+target the unordered list element of the document and insert list elements corresponding to the provided array `navLinks`

 ## 2 style the buttons

-target the list elements you just created and add the button styling to them.
+target the list elements you just created and add the `.button` class to them.

 ## 3 contact form